Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Via Margutta Art Fair| ©Think Draw

-In September there are usually craft fairs in different streets of the Italian capital.
+In September, craft fairs are usually placed in different streets of the Italian capital.
 These are perfect for you to buy some items to take home as souvenirs of your trip to Rome in September.
-If you look hard enough, you will be able to find wonderful paintings at great prices.
+If you search well, you will be able to find wonderful paintings with good prices.

 • Price: free access.

-• Where: different streets of Rome, the main ones are Via Margutta and Via dell'Orso.
+• Where: different streets in Rome, the main ones are Via Margutta and Via dell'Orso.

 Enjoying Rome at the Notte Bianca| ©Andrea Fistetto